-&lt;sup>15 See www.officeforstudents.org.uk/publications/recurrent-funding-for-2022-23/.
+18 See www.officeforstudents.org.uk/publications/recurrent-funding-for-2023-24/.

-16 May 2022 alongside an invitation for providers to submit bids for the allocations being made available for the financial years 2022-23 to 2024-25.

-- 23. We update allocations periodically during the year.
+- 28. Capital grant allocations are made on a financial year basis (1 April to 31 March).
+We are distributing £450 million of capital funding across the financial years 2022-23 to 2024-25. - a.
+A bidding competition was used to distribute £399 million across the three-year period. - We are allocating £33 million in formula funding across this period, in three instalments.
+The first instalment was announced in 'Capital funding for financial years 2022-23 to 2024-25' and the second in 'Formula capital funding: 2023 allocations'.19 We will announce the third distribution in 2024. - 29.
+We update allocations periodically during the year.
 This might be to include funding that was not finalised in time for the initial allocations or to reflect, for example, changes to providers' data or their status on the OfS Register.
-Providers that join the Register in the Approved (fee cap) category later in the year, but before the end of 2022-23, will also receive funding allocations, subject to their meeting all eligibility criteria that apply to our grants and our having enough funding available.
-Providers must be registered by: - 31 March 2023 to be eligible for 2022-23 capital grants - 31 July 2023 to be eligible for 2022-23 recurrent grants.
+Providers that join the Register in the Approved (fee cap) category later in the year, but before the end of 2023-24, will also receive funding allocations, subject to their meeting all eligibility criteria that apply to our grants and our having enough funding available.
+Providers must be registered by: - 31 March 2024 to be eligible for 2023-24 formula capital grants - 31 July 2024 to be eligible for 2023-24 recurrent grants.